Building a REST API with Spring Boot in Just 15 Minutes

 Introduction to Spring Boot for REST APIs

-In this blog post, we will explore how to build a REST API using Spring Boot in a concise timeframe of only 15 minutes.
+We will see how to build a REST API using Spring Boot in a concise time frame of only 15 minutes.

 What is a REST API?

-A REST (Representational State Transfer) API is a web service that adheres to the principles of REST architecture.
+A REST (Representational State Transfer) API is a web service.
+Its based on the rules and regulations of REST architecture.

-It uses standard HTTP methods like GET, POST, PUT, and DELETE to perform operations on resources, which are typically represented in -
+Here standard HTTP methods are used - like GET, POST, PUT, and DELETE to perform operations on resources, which are typically represented in -

 JSON or XML format.
-REST APIs are stateless, scalable, and easy to use, making them a popular choice for modern applications.
+These APIS are scalable, stateless and easier to use.
+That makes them a popular choice for modern web applications.

 What is CRUD?

-CRUD stands for Create, Read, Update, and Delete - the four basic operations that can be performed on data.
+CRUD stands for Create, Read, Update, and Delete - they are the four basic tasks that can be performed on data.
 In the context of REST APIs:

 Create: Corresponds to the HTTP POST method and is used to add new resources.